stijn-dejongh/lovecraft_public_domain/manuscript/under_pyramids.md

 from a sheer wonder that conquered even fear and repulsion.
 Bases of columns whose middles were higher than human sight . . . mere bases of things that must each dwarf the Eiffel Tower to insignificance . . . hieroglyphics carved by unthinkable hands in caverns where daylight can be only a remote legend. . . .

 I would not look at the marching things.
 That I desperately resolved as I heard their creaking joints and nitrous wheezing above the dead music and the dead tramping.
 It was merciful that they did not speak . . . but God! their crazy torches began to cast shadows on the surface of those stupendous columns.
 Heaven take it away!
 Hippopotami should not have human hands and carry torches . . . men should not have the heads of crocodiles. . . .

 I tried to turn away, but the shadows and the sounds and the stench were everywhere.
-Then I remembered something I used to do in half-conscious nightmares as a boy, and began to repeat to myself, "This is a dream!
-This is a dream! " But it was of no use, and I could only shut my eyes and pray . . . at least, that is what I think I did, for one is never sure in visions--and I know this can have been nothing more.
+Then I remembered something I used to do in half-conscious nightmares as a boy, and began to repeat to myself, _"This is a dream!
+This is a dream!"_ But it was of no use, and I could only shut my eyes and pray . . . at least, that is what I think I did, for one is never sure in visions--and I know this can have been nothing more.
 I wondered whether I should ever reach the world again, and at times would furtively open my eyes to see